3.7.1 Children Missing Education

 As a result of daily admissions registration, schools are particularly well placed to notice when a child has gone missing.
 If a member of school/educational establishment/college staff becomes aware that a child may have run away or gone missing, they should try to establish with the parents / carers, what has happened.

-If this is not possible, or the child is missing, the designated safeguarding lead should, together with the class teacher, assess the child's vulnerability by making reasonable enquiries, and, where appropriate, refer (see also Making a Referral following the Identification of Child Safety and Welfare Concerns Procedure) any concerns about the child to Children's Services.
+If this is not possible, or the child is missing, the designated safeguarding lead should, together with the class teacher, assess the child's vulnerability by making reasonable enquiries, and, where appropriate, refer (see also Referrals Procedure) any concerns about the child to Children's Services.

 All schools are required to notify the local authority within five days when a pupil's name is added or deleted to the admission register at a non-standard transition point.
 Schools will need to provide the local authority with all the information held within the admission register about the pupil.